 Authority to manage the investment program is granted to the Treasurer and derived from Illinois Statute 70ILCS, 2605/4.1a., Duties of Treasurer.
-Ultimate responsibility for the operation of the investment program lies with the Treasurer, but day-to-day operations and investment decisions are hereby delegated to the Accounting Manager, and any directed staff, who shall act in accordance with the established written procedures and internal controls for the operation of the investment program consistent with this investment policy.
+Ultimate responsibility for the operation of the investment program lies with the Treasurer, but day-to-day operations and investment decisions are hereby delegated to the Accounting Manager, Treasury AnalystFinancial Analysts and his-any directed assistants staff, who shall act in accordance with the established written procedures and internal controls for the operation of the investment program consistent with this investment policy.
 The Assistant Treasurer shall monitor all ongoing investment activity, assess markets, provide guidance consultation, and keep the Treasurer informed of market conditions and investment objectives.
 Written investment procedures should include references to: safekeeping, delivery vs. payment, investment accounting, repurchase agreements, wire transfer agreements, and collateral/depository agreements.
-No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Treasurer and Assistant Treasurer.
-The Assistant Treasurer shall be responsible for all transactions undertaken by the Accounting Manager, and staff, and shall, with the Treasurer's input and approval, establish a system of internal controls to regulate the activities of subordinate staff employees.
+No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Treasurer Assistant and Assistant Treasurer-Analyst.
+The Assistant Treasurer shall be responsible for all transactions undertaken by the Accounting Manager, Treasury AnalystFinancial Analysts and staff, and shall, with the Treasurer's input and approval, establish a system of internal controls to regulate the activities of subordinate staff employees.

-IV.
+V.IV.
 Safekeeping and Custody